laidrivm/articles/configure-email-inbox.md

 # How to configure and use an email inbox

+Managing your email effectively can save time, reduce stress, and keep you focused on what matters most.
+Whether it’s for work or personal use, a default inbox quickly becomes overwhelming.
+In this guide, I’ll share my approach to maintaining a clean inbox, minimizing distractions, and handling email pile-ups — all using Gmail as an example.

 Today, I was setting up a new work Gmail account.
 This inspired me to share some tips and tricks for managing email — whether it’s personal or work-related.
 Why is this important?

 Imagine, every day your inbox is flooded with various emails: messages from clients, colleagues, shared document access, task manager notifications, calendar invites, CRM reports, Google Docs comment replies, and all sorts of newsletters.
 Important or interesting emails get lost among others.